Tony Iommi: Guitars

 The guitar was built by the Gibson Custom Shop in Nashville after Iommi's specifications and finished in 1997.
 The guitar is one of two made as prototypes for the Gibson Custom Shop Limited Edition Iommi Special SG.
 The guitar features a neck with 24 frets and four control knobs, of which only two are active (much like his old Jaydee Custom guitar).

 On 11 August 2010, Iommi announced on his website that this guitar was stolen from the RJD tribute show that Heaven & Hell performed at High Voltage on 24 July 2010.
-He is asking that anyone with information or leads let them know.
-He is offering a reward for its safe return.
+He asked that anyone with information or leads to contact him; he offered a reward for its safe return.